T0nio/MyAE/README.md

 1. Clone the repo
 2. Create a app/config/parameters.yml file (based on the .dist file)
-2. Install the PHP dependencies (php composer.phar install)
+2. Install the PHP dependencies (composer install)
-3. Create the SQL Scheme (php bin/console doctrine:generate:entities)
+3. Create the SQL Scheme (php bin/console doctrine:schema:create)
 4. Create a new user (php bin/console fos:user:create)

 Then it should work !